kareman/Patterns/README.md

 ### Manually

 If you prefer not to use any of the aforementioned dependency managers, you can integrate Patterns into your project manually.
-Simply drag the `Sources` Folder into your Xcode project.
+Just drag the `Sources` folder into your Xcode project.

-## Usage

-ℹ️ Describe the usage of your Kit

 ## Contributing
 Contributions are very welcome 🙌

+Especially suggestions are for a better name.

 ## License